hardillb/multi-tenant-node-red/README.md

 ### npm

 The npm repository is available on port 4873 of the Docker host.
-You can publish new nodes to this repo under the scope of `@ben` using the username `admin` and the password `password`
+You can publish new nodes to this repo under the scope of `@private` using the username `admin` and the password `password`

 To add the scope to your local npm config run the following:

 ```
-npm login --registry=http://example.com:4873 --scope=@ben
+npm login --registry=http://example.com:4873 --scope=@private
 ```

-Once this is setup you can publish any package with the scope `@ben` to that repository with the normal `npm publish` command
+Once this is setup you can publish any package with the scope `@private` to that repository with the normal `npm publish` command

 You can access the web front end for the repository on port 4873 of the docker host (you can map this to a custom domain by adding a `VIRTUAL_HOST` environment variable to the registry entry in the docker_compose.yml file)